sanketphansekar/tournament-management/README.md

 ## Configuration

-Create .env file and specify your environment variables
+Create .env file and specify your environment variables.

 ## DB creation and migration